eegli/tinyparse/readme.md

 **How it works**

-- The package **exports a single parser factory function** from which a type-aware parser and a help printer can be created.
+- The package **exports a single parser factory function** from which a type-aware parser can be created.
 The parser accepts either an object literal or array of strings (usually, `process.argv.slice(2)`)

 - The parser checks the input and returns the base with updated matching property values

+- Additionally, a `help()` function is returned from the factory that can be used to print all available options, sorted by `required`

 ## Installation